What is a Difference Between NFC and RFID?

 NFC and RFID

-RFID (Radio Frequency Identification) is a technology that uses radio waves to identify and track objects via RFID tags and readers.
-It is widely used in industries such as logistics, retail, and supply chain management.
+RFID uses radio waves to automatically identify and track objects through RFID tags and RFID readers.
+It’s commonly used across industries such as logistics, retail, manufacturing, and healthcare to track assets and streamline supply chain operations.

-• Applications: Inventory management, asset tracking, and access control.
+• Use Cases: Inventory management, asset tracking, access control

-The main difference between NFC and RFID lies in their communication range and applications.
+The difference between RFID and NFC lies in range, interactivity, power, and applications.
+Here’s a quick comparison table:

 FeatureRFIDNFC